 There are six National Forests in Arizona.
 Arizona’s National Forests provide endless recreational opportunities.
 Some world-famous places, such as the Grand Canyon, Mogollon Rim, and Fossil Creek, attract thousands of people every year.
 Like local snowbirds, our recreational lifestyle migrates with the cold weather.
 Some of the most pristine, wild places can be found right here in Arizona.

 No permits or fees are required for dispersed camping in Arizona’s National Forests.
 Forest Service land is under travel management, and dispersed camping is limited to certain areas.
 To know where to legally camp, you must have a Motor Vehicle Use Map.
 Dispersed camping areas are highlighted in yellow on the map.
 You can obtain a Motor Vehicle Use Map from each National Forest website.

-The Tonto National Forest and the Red Rock ranger district of the Coconino National Forest require a special pass to use areas with facilities.
+The Tonto National Forest and the Red Rock Ranger District of the Coconino National Forest require a special pass to use developed areas with facilities.
 Likewise, most designated campgrounds require a fee.
 The Forest Service also has cabins you can rent for a weekend.
-They are maintained by the forest service and must be reserved in advance.
+They are maintained by the Forest Service and must be reserved in advance.

 Designated BLM campsites are also available.
 They are generally busy, and vacancies can vary.
 There are many BLM recreation areas around the state.
 From OHV and river access areas to wilderness and national monuments, BLM has it all.
 Most designated campsites require a fee.

 To learn more about camping on the Bureau of Land Management land, CLICK HERE.

 There are 34 state parks throughout Arizona.
 Most state parks have both primitive and designated camping.
 Some parks have primitive camping on foot only, and others are entirely closed altogether.
 These campgrounds are available for a daily fee and are well maintained.